MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization

-We present two tasks named atomic action detection and complex activity detection in tubelet level.
-Rich labels and tubelet level annotations in our dataset encourage the researchers to consider temporal action proposal and classification in a single framework.
-A unified network\cite{chen2022fasterTAD} that combines the temporal proposal network and action classification network with a multi-task loss is employed in these tasks.

-For \textit{atomic action detection}, we first convert raw videos to 30fps.
-Then, we extract features of raw videos utilizing the Slowfast model\cite{feichtenhofer2019slowfast} with $windows=32$, and a $stride=4$.
-Model is trained on our \textit{SEAL Clips} to get atomic action features.
+We extract features of raw videos utilizing the Slowfast model\cite{feichtenhofer2019slowfast} with $windows=32$, and a $stride=4$.
+Model is trained on our \textit{MM-SEAL Atomic Action} to get atomic action features.
 In each window, we use 4fps bounding boxes to extract person features by ROI layer \cite{he2017mask}.
-The final tubelet feature is termed as Slowfast-T. An action detection network is employed in this task to obtain boundaries and semantic labels of action instances for each tubelet.
+The final tubelet feature is termed as Slowfast-T. Faster-TAD is employed to obtain boundaries and semantic labels of action instances for each tubelet.
 Experimental results are given in Table \ref{table:task23}.
-It is worth noting that the training dataset for atomic action extraction is synergy with ActivityNet-1.3 and HACS Segments.
-Therefore, we set \textit{SEAL} videos belonging to the training set in ActivityNet-1.3 to the \textit{SEAL} training set.
+We set \textit{MM-SEAL} videos belonging to the training set in ActivityNet-1.3 to the \textit{MM-SEAL} training set.